 "ARE WE JUST GOING TO PAY YOU TO FIGHT IN FRONT OF YOU?"

 Definitely not.
 That is an expensive fight to have and not enjoyable for me.
-I will guide the process, and if someone gets escalated or wants to yell, we will pause and regroup.
+I will guide the process, and if someone gets escalated or wants to yell, I will intervene and explore.
 Couples therapy is about the dynamic between you and the negative cycle that is taking over in the relationship, not about one person being to blame.
 Sometimes people get too triggered in the room, and we will slow down and try to understand what is happening.

 "My husband/boyfriend/girlfriend/wife won't come to therapy."